jose-villar/jose-villar.github.io/programming/nodejs.md

 ### Third-Party Middleware Functions

-- Helmet: Help secure application by setting various http headers.
+- helmet: Help secure application by setting various http headers.
 It's better to use it early in the middleware stack.
+- compression: compress the http response sent to the client.
 - Morgan: Log http requests
-- Cors: Improve security according to youtube video

 ### Custom Middleware Functions